 Rather than use four structurally different models for each of the four subgroups, a single model structure was used, but with some parameters - relating to stroke risk, risk of major haemorrhage, and ongoing cost of treatment - set differently for each subgroup.
 The model distinguishes between different levels of stroke severity and major haemorrhage severity, each level having different short-term and long-term health and cost consequences.

 Each discrete health state and event needs to have more than one type of output value associated with it.
-In the model these outcome values included health consequences (the HRQoL multiplier), and event costs, in addition to event risk multipliers such as changes in the risk of stroke as a result of using an OAC.
+In the model these outcome values included health consequences (the HRQoL multiplier), and event costs, event risk multipliers such as changes in the risk of stroke as a result of using an OAC were incorporated.
 Both health effects and costs are divided into instantaneous effects, which are applied at the time of the event, and ongoing effects, which continue either until the next event and/or death.
 Additionally, there needs to be a range of estimates for each output value in order to appropriately represent uncertainty as part of probabilistic sensitivity analysis (PSA).

 Estimates of the costs of strokes were identified for two discrete stroke severity levels: independent strokes, in which the patient retains a higher level of functioning, and dependent strokes, which are more severe.
 For this reason, the model used these two stroke categories.
 By contrast, two sources of estimates were identified for the HRQoL effects of stroke: estimates from a relatively old study, in which HRQoL was reported separately for dependent and independent level stroke; and estimates from a newer study, in which HRQoL was reported by modified Rankin Scale (mRS), a clinical scale with six discrete levels (mRS levels 0 to 5).
 By convention, mRS levels 0 to 2 correspond to an independent stroke, and levels 3 to 5 to a dependent stroke.